tkiat/my-writings-public/blog/software/app/chrome-firefox-bookmark-backup.md

 ### Firefox

 Your bookmark is stored in `~/.mozilla/firefox/xxxxxx/bookmarkbackups/*.jsonlz4`.
-It is hard to know exactly what the aforementioned `xxxxxx` is so I hardcode the exact path in my script and let it immediately exit if not found.
+It is hard to know exactly what the aforementioned `xxxxxx` is so I decode and test it one by one.
+I then hardcode the exact path in my script and let it immediately exit if not found.

 Note that the Firefox bookmark is stored in the `*.jsonlz4` format, which can be decoded by using a utility like `dejsonlz4` (I installed it using nix).
 You can also visit somewhere in the Firefox settings menu and select JSON format to back it up.
 This method is not automated of course.